Issuing New Shares in a UK Limited Company: The Founder's No-Nonsense Guide

 Step 6: File the return of allotment (SH01)

-• Details of any non-cash consideration (if shares were issued in exchange for assets rather than money)
+- Details of any non-cash consideration (if shares were issued in exchange for assets, services, or intellectual property rather than money)

 The SH01 can be filed online through Companies House, or through Filing HQ — where we prepare it for you, check it against your existing share structure, and file it the same day.